nerdschoolbergen/react/exercise-5/README.md

 )(TodoListContainer);
 ```

 You should now see the same list of todo items render in the browser with no errors.
+It may not look like much progress in the GUI, but who cares about that, right?!
+As we all know, the important stuff is what happens in the dev tools :satisfied:

 > :exclamation: Remember to remove the default todo items in `todosReducer` and make the default state be an empty array again.

 :pencil2: Open _Redux dev tools_ and inspect the left-hand panel.
-It should now contain 4 `CREATE_TODO` actions.
+It should now contain 4 `CREATE_TODO` actions (or however many actions you dispatched).
 :pencil2: As you select each action (while in the `Diff` mode), notice how the main panel shows how the state changed when that action was received and reduced in the store.
+This gets more interesting when we start editing individual properties in exisiting objects and other more complicated operations.
 :pencil2: Switch to `Action` mode and see that you can inspect the action that was dispatched in detail.
 :pencil2: Click actions in the left-hand panel and note the small `Jump|Skip` buttons to the right in each list entry.
 Click _Jump_ and see how the GUI now shows _how the app looks while in the state up until that point_.

-Pretty powerful debugging tools and extremely useful for understanding how state changes impacts your application :muscle:
+Pretty powerful debugging tools and extremely useful for understanding how state changes impacts your application :muscle: :heart_eyes:

 :pencil2: Play around with Redux dev tools and the different modes and inspectors.
 See what it can do and show you.